xbeat/Machine-Learning/README.md

 LinearBoost is an ensemble learning algorithm that combines multiple weak classifiers to create a strong classifier.
 It is a variant of the AdaBoost algorithm, designed specifically for linear classifiers.
 LinearBoost aims to improve the accuracy and robustness of linear classifiers by iteratively updating the weights of training samples and combining multiple weighted classifiers.

+## Key Hyperparameters of Neural Network Models

+Key Hyperparameters of Neural Network Models

+Neural network models are powerful tools in machine learning, capable of learning complex patterns from data.
+Their performance is significantly influenced by various hyperparameters.
+This presentation explores the key hyperparameters that shape neural network behavior and performance.

 ## The Psychology of Effective Data Visualization

 The Psychology Behind Data Visualization